mctekk/phalcon-cheat-sheet/README.md

 http://phalcon.io/cheat-sheet/

-We will follow the same style as laravel-cheatsheet, its look good and a lot of devs love it, its a good starting point.
+We will follow the same style as laravel-cheatsheet, it looks good and a lot of devs love it, its a good starting point.

 **Russian**